Morriz/mostack/README.md

 And don't forget to install a webhook in the forked `Morriz/nodejs-api-demo` repo and to fill in those secrets in the `drone.yaml` values.

+EXCEPTIONAL: The ElasticSearch + Kibana configuration is not yet *helmified* and needs to be edited here:
+`k8s/elk` (specifically the service url is to be found here: `k8s/elk/elk-ing.yaml`)

 #### 1.3 Deploy everything

 PREREQUISITES: